 Don’t mark up irrelevant or misleading content, such as fake reviews or content unrelated to the focus of a page.

 A more general guideline saying the collection pages should not have structured data for each product.
-Or blog pages should not have article structured data for blog posts.

 I encourage you to read Google’s guidelines.
 I linked to the major ones above.
 Some of them are more technical but a lot of them are common sense and sound like the right way to do things.